aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/timing/_index.md

 ```

 Describes the number of times the effect should repeat.
-Read/write  float .
+Read/write float.

 **Returns:**
 float